historypeats/ec2targets/README.md

 #EC2 Targets
 This tool is useful when doing an audit/pentest and need to gather public/private IP information for EC2 instances.
-EC2 Instance information is searched for based on Tags.
-So let's say you want to pentest/audit the QA environment, you could run the tool like so: ./ec2targets Environment QA, where "Environment" is the tag name and "QA" is the tag value
+EC2 Instance information can be searched for based on Tags, Region or Name(name tag).
+So let's say you want to pentest/audit the QA environment, you could run the tool like so: ./ec2targets -t Environment:QA outfile.txt, where "Environment" is the tag name and "QA" is the tag value.

 ##Installation
 1. First download or clone the repo.